-Molcas is the program used in the full tutorial in Chapter 2.
+MOLCAS is the program used in the full tutorial in Chapter 2.

-4.3 Columbus
+4.3 COLUMBUS

 COLUMBUS is a very complex suite of many independent programs, each with own input files which are strongly inter-dependent.
-Hence, Sharc does not come with an input preparation tool like molpro\input.py section 6.4 (p.
-62) in the manual or molcas\input.py.
-Instead, users should use Columbus' interactive input facility, colinp.
-Users who are new to Columbus should first work through the Columbus main tutorial and the Columbus online documentation before starting to work with the Sharc-Columbus interface.
+Hence, SHARC does not come with an input preparation tool like molpro\input.py manual section 6.4 manual

+(p.
+69) in the